Arsène Lupin

 Arsène Lupin (/fr/) is a fictional gentleman thief and master of disguise created in 1905 by French writer Maurice Leblanc.
 The character was first introduced in a series of short stories serialized in the magazine Je sais tout.
 The first story, "The Arrest of Arsène Lupin", was published on 15 July 1905.
 Lupin is often described as the criminal counterpart to Sherlock Holmes, often encountering "Herlock Sholmès" in his own adventures.

-The character has also appeared in a number of books by other writers as well as numerous film, stage play, comic book and television adaptations.
+The character has also appeared in a number of books by other writers as well as numerous films, stage plays, comic books and television adaptations.